pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowToAcquireLabelsFromTheLangObject/Index.rst

 file]:[key-name]').
 That mode is initiated by a triple L (LLL:) prefix of the string.

-The file-reference is a "locallang"-file in either PHP or XML format.
+The file-reference is a "locallang"-file in XML format (or in the old and deprecated PHP format).
-It is not important to know in this case!
-Using the ".php" or ".xml" file ending will not matter as long as one of the files exist.
-TYPO3 will look for both file extensions and use the one it finds.

 If  *not* a "LLL:" string is prefixed then the input is exploded by a vertical bar (\|) and each part is perceived as the label for the corresponding language in the TYPO3\_languages constant.
-However this concept is  **depricated** since it's impossible to maintain efficiently.  *Always* use the "LLL:" references to proper locallang files.
-(See discussion of "language-splitted" syntax above).
+However this concept is  **deprecated** since it's impossible to maintain efficiently.  *Always* use the "LLL:" references to proper locallang files.
+(See discussion of "language-split" syntax above).

 $GLOBALS['LANG']->sL() requires no manual inclusion of a locallang file since that is done automatically.
 Typically used in table and field name labels in $TCA or in modules where a single value from the core locallang file is needed.

-(See the example in the previous section '"language-splitted" syntax' in addition)
+(See the example in the previous section '"language-split" syntax' in addition)